tlvb/portal.sh/how_to_think_with_portals.md

 (or `orange somedir`).

-You can remove either portal with `rmblue` or `rmorange`. and jump through portals with `jump`.
-(The jump command is just a fancier cd, with some extra stuff like helping reorient you after the spatial confusion inflicted by teleportation.)
+You can remove either portal with `rmblue` or `rmorange`. and jump through portals with `jump` (as in `jump orange_portal`).
+The jump command is just a fancier `cd`, with some extra stuff like helping reorient you after the spatial confusion inflicted by teleportation.

 The participant should remember that while the portals are persistent, the knowledge of the location of the